triblatron/dagui/README.md

 * Support actions to allow more than one way to invoke functionality
 * Support icons with text in menu items
 * Support searchable menus with completion
+  * Benchmark trie versus substring for partial matching
 * Support tutorial mode
 * Support rigid body transforms on widgets
 * Support integration with VulkanSceneGraph
 * No programmer art
+  * Need an artist to create visual snippets such as close icon and collapse handle
 * Support compound shapes as the bounds of a widget
 * Client area and system area on windows
 * Component system with composition over inheritance